Take control of your reputation online

 What if you have Googled yourself and nothing comes up?

 Do it again!
 The internet is constantly updating itself, with estimates stating that there are 2.5 quintillion bytes of data created every day.
-Although most of us won't attract anywhere near as many mentions as say, Jeff Bezos, we still can't afford to not pay close attention to our online reputation in case something new – good or bad – pops up.
+Although most of us won't attract anywhere near as many mentions as say, Jeff Bezos, we still can't afford not to pay close attention to our online reputation in case something new – good or bad – pops up.

 Doing a quick Google search of your name once or twice a month is enough to stay on top of this.
 However, if this doesn't seem like a realistic ask, you can avoid the hassle by setting up a Google News Alert instead – any new results will automatically get sent to your inbox.